mwdossantos/kb-86/docs/week-7-data-model-design-and-application-design.md

 > * View historical events that happened on a certain planet
 > * See in which movies the planet appears

-come a couple of requirements, namely:
+come a couple of requirements to mind, namely:

 * A simple JSON data structure, as I want to be as efficient as possible
 * Mobile ready media for each planet, to get an impression of the planet